MrMaverick79/you-autocomplete-me/README.md

 Models still produces occasional strange output, but hey--it is just a machine.

 ~~Editor 'disappears' if the user focuses, types, deletes, and then moves away~~

+Animation can stop working if piece gets too long.